microsoft/bedrock/docs/fabrikate/README.md

 When these commands finish, there will be a new directory named `generated` with a subdirectory named `common` that contains the manifest file you can use to deploy the application to a Bedrock Kubernetes cluster.

 ## Deployment
 Flux automation makes it easy to upgrade services or infrastructure deployed by Bedrock.
-Flux watches a repo designated in the deployed .tfvars file.
-See [Set Up Flux Manifest Repository](../azure-simple/README#set-up-flux-manifest-repository) and [Setup Terraform Deployment Variables](../azure-simple/README#setup-terraform-deployment-variables).
+Flux monitors a repo designated in the deployed .tfvars file.
+See [Set Up Flux Manifest Repository](../azure-simple/README#set-up-flux-manifest-repository) and [Set Up Terraform Deployment Variables](../azure-simple/README.md#setup-terraform-deployment-variables).

 ## Deploy an update using Kubernetes manifest
-In this example Flux watches the repo described under the heading [Set Up Flux Manifest Repository](../azure-simple/README#set-up-flux-manifest-repository).
-Now we will add the `azure-vote` application to the running deployment by pushing the manifest created by Fabrikate to the repo.
+In this example Flux monitors the repo described under the heading [Set Up Flux Manifest Repository](../azure-simple/README#set-up-flux-manifest-repository).
+Now add the `azure-vote` application to the running deployment by pushing the manifest proviously created by Fabrikate to the repo.

 The .yaml specification describes the service `azure-vote` and type: `LoadBalancer`.
 It specifies the source of the Docker image that contains it.
 The container will be accessible through the load balancer.